jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Conclusion

 The analysis of Cyclistic's bike share data from Q1 of 2019 and 2020 illustrate distinct usage patterns between Casual and Annual membership riders.
 Casual riders demonstrate significantly longer ride lengths specifically on Thursdays and Fridays and also exhibited significant growth from 2019 to 2020.
-To capitalize on the increase of casual riders I along with my team recommend targeted marketing strategies that convert high usage casual riders into annual members.
+To capitalize on the growth of casual riders, my team and I recommend targeted strategies to convert them into annual members.
 These strategies would include highlighting existing benefits of annual memberships and creating new incentives.
 Through using data driven insights and strategic marketing Cyclistic will be able to increase their customers with annual memberships allowing the future growth of the company.